sthagen/sevenseas-io-wmm/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Credits

+The C code this library refences originates from [WMM_Tiny](https://github.com/miniwinwm/WMM_Tiny).

+The [WMM](https://www.ngdc.noaa.gov/geomag/WMM/) is a NOAA effort which is part of the US Government.